Engin-Boot/pong-stage-GaganPunjabi/Stage0/leadership_board.md

 ## Acceptance Criteria

-Players having highest level in the database is dispayed
+Players having the highest level in the database is displayed

 ### Scenario: Sign in